susmit31/obsidian/Bangla.md

 ### Knowledge
 - An investment in knowledge pays the best interest - *Ben Franklin*
-- If money is your hope for independence, then you will never have it.
-The only real security than a man can have in this world is a reserve of knowledge, experience, and ability - *Henry Ford
+- The only real security than a man can have in this world is a reserve of knowledge, experience, and ability - *Henry Ford*
+-

+### Violence / Benevolence
+- Through violence, you may murder the hater, but you cannot murder the hate - *ML King*
+- We make a living by what we get, we make a life by what we give - *Churchill*
+- The best way to find yourself is to lose yourself in the service of others - *Mahatma Gandhi*
+- The true meaning of life is to plant trees, under whose shade you do not expect to sit - *Nelson Henderson*

+### Belittling
+- To belittle, you have to be little - *Khalil Gibran*
 -